Hoy Quiero Soñar

-Hoy Quiero Soñar (Today I Want to Dream) is the ninth studio album recorded by Mexican singer-songwriter Cristian Castro, It was released by Sony BMG Latin on November 23, 2004 (see 2004 in music).
+Hoy Quiero Soñar (English: Today I Want to Dream) is the ninth studio album recorded by Mexican singer-songwriter Cristian Castro, It was released by BMG U.S. Latin on November 23, 2004 (see 2004 in music).
 It is the last album under the BMG record label.
-The album was produced by Rudy Pérez, Kike Santander, Daniel Betancourt and Milton Salcedo.
+The album was produced by Rudy Pérez and co-produced by Kike Santander, Daniel Betancourt and Milton Salcedo.